BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 ## KILL THE MESSENGER

-*Two rival Battle Companies have stumbled upon each other in the act of delivering critical information to their allies.
-Each company designates a member of their warband to deliver a message to their allies, warning them of the approaching enemy.
-Both Battle Companies must now fight in order to slay the enemy messenger, all whilst keeping their own alive.*

 **STARTING POSITIONS**

 Both players roll a D6, with the highest scoring player choosing their table edge.